+- 1. Cover letter

+- 2. Personal data document

+- 3. Main manuscript

+PERSONAL DATA DOCUMENT

-Cornice or page header.
-At the beginning of the first page, write the last name of the authors (use et al. For more than 2 authors) and a short title of the work, which should not exceed 60 characters, including spaces.
+1. Cornice or page header.
+At the beginning of the first page, write the last name of the authors (use et al. for more than 2 authors) and a short title of the study, which should not exceed 60 characters, including spaces.

 Example: